WHAT IS INSTRUCTIONAL COACHING?

 Instructional coaching is about helping teachers get better faster.

 How do you do that?
 You, a principal or instructional leader, provide teachers with frequent coaching touch points throughout a school year.
 You observe them teaching in their classroom, you meet with them to debrief the observation, and you collaboratively set action steps that the teacher will work to master weekly.
-Sometimes you’ll refine lesson plans together, sometimes you’ll look at student data and design a reteach plan, and sometimes you’ll role play classroom management strategies.
-The key is that you -- the leader -- are helping the teacher grow in their craft through continuous feedback, ultimately improving classroom outcomes and making teachers feel supported, positively challenged, and rewarded for their growth.
+Sometimes you’ll refine lesson plans together, sometimes you’ll look at student data and design a reteach plan during a Weekly Data Meeting, and sometimes you’ll role play classroom management strategies.
+The key is that you -- the instructional leader -- are helping the teacher grow in their craft through continuous feedback, ultimately improving classroom outcomes and making teachers feel supported, positively challenged, and rewarded for their growth.

 Good instructional coaching is composed of three touch points: